nobl9/terraform-n9-export-aws/README.md

   compression = gzip;
 ```

-Create Snowflake integration with S3, fill below with desired values:
+2. Create the Snowflake integration with S3, enter the following with the desired values:

 - `<AWS_ACCOUNT_ID>` - ID of AWS account where the S3 bucket for Nobl9 was created
 - `<SNOWFLAKE_ROLE_NAME>` - name of the IAM role to create to be assumed by Snowflake, when omitted